sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 | packets_error_in/out | Number of incoming/outgoing packets have errors like CRC error. |
 | packets_oversize_in/out | Number of incoming/outgoing packets exceeds the MTU. |

-> (TBD: These counters should have a more SAI-friendly name)
+> NOTE: In implementation, these counters might have a more SAI-friendly name.

 ### 2.5.
 NPU-to-DPU tunnel related (DPU side)